 Chimney Pointing Cost

-Chimney pointing is the process of removing failed and loose cement from between the bricks on a chimney and “pointing in” new cement.
+Chimney pointing is the process of removing failed and loose cement mortar from between the bricks on a chimney and “pointing in” new mortar.

 This process has several benefits: